Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 | 6 | 08/Oct |  | Project 2.1: Neural networks, part 2 |  |
 | 7 | 15/Oct |  | Project 2.1: Application of neural networks to a case study |  |
 | 8 | 22/Oct | - | *No practical* | - |

+### Other course material
+The lectures are mainly based on the selected chapters from the following book that is freely available online:

+* [An introduction to statistical learning with applications in python](https://www.statlearning.com/), G. James, D. Witten, T. Hastie, R. Tibshirani, J. Taylor

+Additional reading materials such as journal articles are listed within the lecture slides.

 ## Practical work